An object that defines configuration options for the dxCircularGauge widget.

 For the purpose of more intelligible data visualization, you can combine values into ranges and color each range differently.
 For instance, you can indicate the range of warm and cold temperatures.
 To set the ranges, assign an array of objects defining the ranges to the ranges property of the rangeContainer configuration object.
 In addition, you can specify the orientation of the ranges relative to an invisible scale line, and an offset from this line using the rangeContainer properties.

 In this example, a number of options within the rangeContainer configuration object is changed.
 The range container is divided into ranges that are defined by the ranges option.
 These ranges are moved from the scale to a 5-pixel distance using the offset option.
 In addition, the backgroundColor option is set to firebrick.

-Specifies whether to redraw the widget when the size of the parent browser window changes or a mobile device rotates.
+Indicates whether to redraw the gauge when the size of the parent browser window changes or a mobile device is rotated.